 Golden Trumpet Allamanda In The Southern Garden

 In Southern gardens the allamandas are used in many ways – as accent or specimen in landscape or border; trained or espaliered against fence or wall; on all kinds of garden structures; and even as a showy hedge.

 In any climate, they are brilliant subjects for a showy display in outdoor containers, if they can be brought indoors for the winter.

-The plants need a full ration of sun, fertilizer, humidity, and moist, well-drained soil during the growing season, and temperatures not less than 55° degrees Fahrenheit.
+The golden trumpet plants need a ration of full sun, fertilizer, humidity, and moist, well-drained soil during the growing season, and temperatures not less than 55° degrees Fahrenheit.

 In the spring, when new growth begins, mature plants are repotted and cut back to ripe or half-ripe wood.
 When summer flowering has finished, hold back water almost to the point of wilting the leaves; let the plant rest, and keep the soil fairly dry until early the following year.

 Propagate by stem-cuttings of half-ripened wood in spring.
 For safety’s sake, insert at least two joints in the propagating medium, over bottom heat or in something like a soda bottle planter.